Work Trends | Chapter 3

 Nothing But Net: American Workers and the Information Economy

-A nationally representative survey conducted January 5-19, 2000 of 1,055 members of the United States labor force.
+A nationally representative survey of 1,055 members of the U.S. labor force conducted from January 5 to 19, 2000.
 This report asked workers about the impact of the computer on workplace experiences and their attitudes about technology’s role on the future of work in the country in the “new economy.”

 THE COMPUTER: 2000